 In 1998, the Authority issued a series of bonds, in the principal amount of approximately \$55 million (the "Southside Bonds"), for the benefit of Southside.
 The Southside Bonds are payable from amounts to be paid by Southside under a Loan Agreement between Southside and the Authority, are insured by MBIA Insurance Corporation ("MBIA"), and are also secured by a New York State service contract under the New York State Secured Hospital Bond Program (the "NYS Service Contract").
-In connection with the issuance of the Southside Bonds, NSLIJ HCI agreed with the New York State Department of Health ("DOH") that NSLIJ HCI would guaranty four years of debt service on the Southside Bonds (which debt service averages approximately \$4.3 million annually from 2005-2007 and \$3.4 million annually from 2008-2025) for as long as the Southside Bonds are supported by the NYS Service Contract (the "Southside Guaranty").
+In connection with the issuance of the Southside Bonds, NSLIJ HCI agreed with the NYSDOH that NSLIJ HCI would guarantee four years of debt service on the Southside Guarantee").
 NSLIJ HCI further agreed that it would take action that would allow the NYS Service Contract guarantee to be cancelled.
-DOH and NSLIJ HCI have been in discussions about this agreement, which may be amended by the agreement of the parties thereto and without the approval of the holders of the Southside Bonds.
+NYSDOH and NSLIJ HCI have been in discussions about this agreement, which may be amended by agreement of the parties thereto and without the approval of the holders of the Southside Bonds.